ghaffarian/graphs/README.md

 #### 2. Why not contribute to JGraphT?

 I did consider this, but the class hierarchy of JGraphT and its implementation was too complex and I really didn't like the complex design of the classes.
-Also, some basic design decision had to be changed (like the model of an Edge) which simply wasn't compatible with the current design of JGraphT.
+Also, some basic design choices had to be changed (like the model of an Edge) which simply wasn't compatible with the current design of JGraphT.